snovakovic/vtpw/README.md

 It's recommended to add `*.vtpw.ts` to `.gitignore` to avoid shadow ts files showing up in git changeset and to avoid unintentional commit of those files to source control.

-Default shortcut to toggle between `.vue` and `.vtwp.ts` files is `ctrl+a+,`
+Default shortcut to toggle between `.vue` and shadow `.vtwp.ts` file is `ctrl+a+,`

 #### Programming in `.vue` file (example 1)

-The first example demonstrates current editor experience when working in `.vue` files.
+The first example demonstrates current editor experience when working in `.vue` file.
 In gif example we are trying to create `user` computed property with `IUser` interface.
 You can notice that editor is not auto importing dependencies and that intellisense is slow and limited.

 ![preview](https://raw.githubusercontent.com/snovakovic/vtpw/master/vue-file.gif)